top of page

 I earned a B.A. from Hobart and William Smith Colleges and a Masters in Social Work from Boston College Graduate School of Social Work.
 I have worked as a Licensed Clinical Social Worker for over thirty years providing clinical counseling services to individuals, couples, families and groups.
 Much of my clinical work has been focused on eating disorders and assisting clients in exploring their relationship with food.
 I am a supporter of the Health at Every Size™ model and believe that self-compassion is at the foundation of all healing.

-I am certified as a Am I Hungry?
-TM Group Facilitator which utilizes principles of Cognitive-Behavioral Therapy and Mindfulness techniques to examine the emotional reasons we use food to cope with difficult feelings and allows us to get back in touch with our internal cues of physical hunger and fullness.
-Most recently I have become a CDWF (Certified Daring Way Facilitator TM ) after training with Brene ́ Brown, PhD. and her team.
-The primary focus of The Daring Way TM is on developing shame resilience skills and developing a courage practice that transforms the way we live, love, parent, and lead.
+I am certified as a Am I Hungry?® group facilitator which utilizes principles of Cognitive-Behavioral Therapy and Mindfulness techniques to examine the emotional reasons we use food to cope with difficult feelings and allows us to get back in touch with our internal cues of physical hunger and fullness.
+Most recently I have become a CDWF (Certified Daring Way Facilitator®) after training with Brene' Brown, PhD. and her team.
+The primary focus of The Daring Way® is developing shame resilience skills and a courage practice that transforms the way we live, love, parent, and lead.
 I have woven my educational background together to focus on the client as a whole, believing that wellness reflects the mind, body and spirit of every client I work with.

 On a personal note, I am a connector.
 I love people and conversations and enjoy assisting others in making positive change and forward movement in their lives.
 I feel I am equal measures head and heart.
 You will be greeted with compassion, warmth and reason, with some humor mixed in for good measure.
 Some clients believe that as a counselor I must not struggle or have personal problems.
 Oooh, how I wish!
 To be human is to struggle and we all have personal problems from time to time.
 I am real and accessible to my clients.
 I am not an expert.
 On anything.
 On disordered eating, fitness, trauma, identity, shame and relationship issues, parenting, addiction, grief, etc. Yes, I have a lot of training, experience, certifications, etc. but I do not know more about you than...
 YOU.
 I can assist in helping you find the power to heal and move forward .
 Together our combined strengths and knowledge is a catalyst to help you achieve your goals.
 Sometimes it takes all the energy you have just to show up.
 And on those days, that will be your victory.
 Other times, we will celebrate together your feeling that you can move mountains.
 Bottom line: You are enough.
 You are worthy.
 You are perfectly imperfect and wonderfully made.